bochinchero/decred-pub/dcrlnd_node.md

 	; address.
 	 externalip=<enter your address here>

-You can also modify further down the alias of the node and the colour that it will be displayed in.
+Further down, you can also modify the alias of the node and the colour that it will be displayed in on explorers.

-If plan on using Ride The Lightning to manage your node, you will also need to enable listening for REST connections:
+If you plan on running Ride The Lightning on the same host to manage your node, you will also need to enable listening for REST connections:

 	; All ipv4 interfaces on port 8080:
 	restlisten=localhost:8080